-Our state-action precedents have grappled with variations of the question posed in Griffin: whether a nominally private person has engaged in state action for purposes of § 1983.
+Our state-action precedents have grappled with whether a nominally private person has engaged in state action for purposes of § 1983.
 See, e.g., Marsh v.
 Alabama, 326 U.S. 501, 502 (1946) (company town); Adickes v.
 S. H. Kress & Co., 398 U.S. 144 (1970); Flagg Bros., Inc. v.
 Brooks, 436 U.S. 149 (1978).
 Today's case requires us to analyze whether a state official engaged in state action or functioned as a private citizen.
 The question is difficult, especially in a case involving a state or local official who routinely interacts with the public.
 Such officials may look like they are always on the clock, making it tempting to characterize every encounter as part of the job.
 But the state-action doctrine avoids such broad-brush assumptions-for good reason.
 While public officials can act on behalf of the State, they are also private citizens with their own constitutional rights.
-By excluding from liability "acts of officers in the ambit of their personal pursuits," Screws v.
-United States, 325 U.S. 91 (1945) (plurality opinion), the state-action requirement "protects a robust sphere of individual liberty" for those who serve as public officials or employees, Halleck, 587 U.S. at 808.
+By excluding from liability "acts of officers in the ambit of their personal pursuits," the state-action requirement "protects a robust sphere of individual liberty" for those who serve as public officials or employees, Halleck, 587 U.S. at 808.

-The dispute between Lindke and Freed illustrates this dynamic.
 Freed did not relinquish his First Amendment rights when he became city manager.
-On the contrary, "the First Amendment protects a public employee's right, in certain circumstances, to speak as a citizen addressing matters of public concern."
+The "First Amendment protects a public employee's right, in certain circumstances, to speak as a citizen addressing matters of public concern."
 Garcetti v.
 Ceballos, 547 U.S. 410, 417 (2006).
 This right includes the ability to speak about "information related to or learned through public employment," so long as the speech is not "itself ordinarily within the scope of [the] employee's duties."
 Lane v.
 Franks, 573 U.S. 228, 236 (2014).
 Where the right exists, "editorial control over speech and speakers on [the public employee's] properties or platforms" is part and parcel of it.
 Halleck, 587 U.S. at 816.
 Thus, if Freed acted in his private capacity when he blocked Lindke and deleted his comments, he did not violate Lindke's First Amendment rights-instead, he exercised his own.
 So Lindke cannot hang his hat on Freed's status as a state employee.
 The distinction between private conduct and state action turns on substance, not labels: Private parties can act with the authority of the State, and state officials have private lives and their own constitutional rights.
 Categorizing conduct, therefore, can require a close look.

-A close look is definitely necessary in the context of a public official using social media.
 There are approximately 20 million state and local government employees across the Nation, with an extraordinarily wide range of job descriptions-from Governors, mayors, and police chiefs to teachers, healthcare professionals, and transportation workers.
 Many use social media for personal communication, official communication, or both-and the line between the two is often blurred.
 Moreover, social media involves a variety of different and rapidly changing platforms, each with distinct features for speaking, viewing, and removing speech.
 The Court has frequently emphasized that the state-action doctrine demands a fact-intensive inquiry.
 See, e.g., Reitman v.
 Mulkey, 387 U.S. 369, 378 (1967).
 We repeat that caution here.